 Grantees shall develop and follow their procurement policies.
-At aminimum, there must be an established selection procedure.
-Grantees shall obtain at least three bids, and the purchase should be made from the lowest or best bidder.
-There must be a written rationale forselecting the successful bid or proposal.
+At a minimum, Grantees must adhere to the current procurement requirements included in THDA's Competitive Grants Manual at the time of solicitation of goods or services.
+In cases requiring sealed bids Grantees shall make every effort to obtain at least three bids, and the purchase should be made from the lowest qualified responsive bidder.
+There must be a written rationale for selecting the successful bid or proposal.